VenithNET/Dragon-Linux/content/blog/2024/12/12-muvm-updates.md

 author = "Asahi Lina"
 +++

 Hi everyone!
-We've just shipped a really cool update to our x86/x86-64 emulation stack on Asahi Linux, and I wanted to share what we've been working on.
+We've just shipped a really cool update to our x86/x86-64 emulation stack on Dragon Linux, and I wanted to share what we've been working on.
 As of today, non-game apps are now usable!

 {{< captioned caption="Cisco Packet Tracer running on Fedora Asahi Remix">}}
 <img src="/img/blog/2024/12/cisco-pt.png" alt="" class="center" width="85%">